Skip to content

 Take-offs have a cost summary so you can track actual vs original cost and see where you’re saving (or overspending).

-• From a quote request — Open a quote request and go to its Take-off section to view, create, or jump to the take-off sheet for that request.
+Take-off sheets live inside a quote request.
+Open the quote request and scroll to the Take-Off Sheets section to view, create, or open the take-off sheet for that request.
+There is no separate Take-offs page in the sidebar.

 StatusMeaning